upprsk/yalc/ideas.md

 ### Bound functions

-Go-style "methods".
 These are just normal functions where the first parameter is the receiver.
 This just allows the use dot-syntax for accessing the function like a method.
 Bound functions can be added to any type, even primitives.

 ```yal
 func i32.is_zero(c: i32) bool {